AI Statistics for Non-Majors

 Core development and documentation concepts, including Refactoring, TDD, BDD, Gherkin, and Cucumber.

-This course is currently in the process of being completed.
-Please note that there is a downside of having to wait for a long time until the course is fully finished (although content will be added frequently).
-Please take this into consideration when making your purchase decision.
+The course is currently being finalized.
+Please note that there is a downside: you may have to wait a long time until the course is fully completed (although I will be adding supplementary materials frequently).
+Please take this into consideration before making your purchase decision.

 January 23, 2026

-I have released the full table of contents for all lessons to be included in the specialized section.
+I have released the table of contents for all lessons to be included in the professional section.

-With the full release of the professional section's table of contents, the course title has been changed from "Prompt Patterns (Vibe Coding) for Developers" to "Prompt Patterns for Developers" to make it more inclusive.
+While revealing the full table of contents for the professional section, I changed the course title from "Prompt Patterns (Vibe Coding) for Developers" to "Prompt Patterns for Developers" to make it more inclusive.

 December 10, 2025

-I have started posting the course content to be included in the Professional Section (Section 14 – Section 55).
+We have started posting the lesson content to be included in the Professional Section (Section 14 ~ Section 55).

 November 30, 2025

-Some of the sections within the advanced course have been categorized as professional sections.
-We plan to add more specialized lessons to these professional sections.
+We have categorized some of the sections within the advanced course as professional sections.
+We plan to add more specialized classes to these professional sections.

 September 18, 2025